CADLabs/ethereum-economic-model/docs/model_specification/mathematical_specification.md

 \end{equation}

-Finally, the individual slashing penalty is calculated as the sum of the indivdual slashing and proportional slashing penalties:
+Finally, the individual slashing penalty is calculated as the sum of the individual slashing and proportional slashing penalties:

 $$
 \psi' = \psi' + \psi'_{proportional}